-The indoor air quality of your apartment can have a direct impact on your health.
-Sharing indoor air with other tenants can present a unique set of challenges when it comes to improving your air quality and identifying potential hazards.
+The quality of your apartment air can have a direct impact on your health.
+Apartments can have the same indoor air problems as single-family homes because many of the pollution sources, such as the interior building materials, furnishings and household products, are similar.
+In addition, sharing indoor air with other tenants can present a unique set of challenges when it comes to improving your air quality and identifying potential hazards.
 Even though you may reside in a building with dozens of other occupants, there are steps that you can take towards achieving cleaner air.

-What can you do to improve the indoor air quality of your apartment?
+What can you do to improve your apartment Air?

 Adequate ventilation will significantly improve the quality of your indoor air.
 Opening windows will allow some of the pollutants contaminating your air to dissipate while allowing fresh air in.
 Use a ceiling fan when weather prohibits you from opening your windows.